Hurricane insurance

 How much does hurricane insurance cost?

-Hurricane coverage is not separate from your home insurance, so your home insurance premium includes this protection.
-Our more recent data show the average cost for a homeowners policy with hurricane coverage is $2,165 per year.
+Hurricane coverage is usually included in your home insurance, so it’s often helpful to compare full home insurance premiums when talking about the cost of hurricane insurance.
+Our more recent data show the average cost for a homeowners policy with hurricane coverage is $2,437 per year in Florida.

 Hurricanes are one of the reasons homeowners insurance in Florida is some of the most expensive in the country.